rediacc/docs/blog/2025-08-16-infrastructure-for-agentic-ai.md

 **"How fast is 'instant' cloning really?"**
 A 10GB database clones in under 1 second.
 A 100TB database clones in under 10 seconds.
 It's actually instant.

-**"What about compliance and regulations?"**
+**"What about security and monitoring?"**
 Every AI action is logged.
 Every change is tracked.
-We exceed SOC 2, GDPR, and HIPAA requirements.
-Your auditors will love the paper trail.
+We provide comprehensive monitoring and security controls.
+Your security team will love the detailed audit trail.

 **"Can this handle our scale?"**
 We handle everything from startup SQLite databases to enterprise Oracle clusters.
 If it runs on Linux, we can protect it.